How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Showing companies within 60 miles of New Orleans, LA

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Louisiana's Louisiana Crime Victims Reparations Program (up to $15,000 ($25,000 for total permanent disability)) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Louisiana's Louisiana Crime Victims Reparations Program may also help — cleanup costs are generally covered.

 Louisiana covers crime-scene cleanup as a reimbursable expense, subject to the program's overall maximum award.
 Applications go through the Louisiana Commission on Law Enforcement (225-342-1041).
 Deadline: within 1 year of the crime.
 Louisiana residents who are victims of violent crime or surviving family members.
 Crime must be reported promptly.